 Open URL http://lamp-stack-01.centlinux.com/phpmyadmin/ in a web browser.

-We have successfully installed LAMP Stack on Ubuntu Server 18.04 LTS and deploy phpMyAdmin web application on it.
-If you want to customize the LAMP stack according to your requirements than you should read Learning PHP, MySQL & JavaScript by O'Reilly Media.
+In this guide, you have learned how to install LAMP on Ubuntu Server 18.04 LTS and deploy phpMyAdmin web application on it.
+If you want to customize the LAMP stack according to your requirements than you should read Learning PHP, MySQL & JavaScript (PAID LINK) by O’Reilly Media.